bojanpopic/developer.joomlatools.com/framework/plugins.md

 > Technical Tip: The [KCommandHandlerEvent::execute()](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/command/handler/event.php#L12) method shows the building of the event handler name clearly
 `$event_specific = on'.ucfirst($when).ucfirst($package).ucfirst($subject).ucfirst($type).$name;`

-### PlgKoowaSubscriber: The Actual Subscriber

-Nooku provides the Event API, but to make use of it in a Joomla plugin, that plugin needs to subscribe to it.
-To make that happen these extensions simply need to extend from [`PlgKoowaSubscriber`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/plugins/koowa/subscriber.php).
-This is the one of last pieces in the puzzle, and a pretty important one at that.

-> **Technical Tip**: As soon as they are instantiated a PlgKoowaSubscriber loads up the instance of the `KEventPublisher` and adds itself and its callable methods that begin with the letters **'on'** as event listeners for each of the similarly named events.
-In other words, it `subscribes` those `on` methods to specific `on` events.
-For example, the listeners registered for event named **"onBeforeAcmeBarControllerBrowse"** are in this case plugin's  `onBeforeAcmeBarControllerBrowse` method.

->**Another Tip:** `PlgKoowaSubscriber` plugins will not fire for native Joomla! plugin events because they aren't connected to `JEventDispatcher`.

-### PlgKoowaAbstract

-If you want your plugin to take advantage of the native Joomla! and other extension plugin events, it need only extend `PlgKoowaAbstract` and not `PlgKoowaSubscriber`.
-This class extends from `JPlugin` and will work like any other plugin, but you have the added bonus of direct access to the Frameworks object manager, not to mention allowing the plugin to have its own object identifier.

-Another benefit to using `PlgKoowaAbstract` over JPlugin is the ability to tell the plugin not to connect or subscribe to any events at all.
-We use this ability in [LOGman](http://developer.joomlatools.com/extensions/logman.html) to make sure that all the appropriate files are loaded for all the other LOGman plugin integrations.
-It helps to keep from cluttering up the dispatcher.

 ### The Event Variable

-When subscribers to the Event API, our Plugins in this case, are notified that a given event is taking place they get a nice `KEventInterface` object with all the information they need for a given situation.
+When subscribers to the Event API (our plugin methods in this case) are notified of a given event they get a nice `KEventInterface` object with all the information they need for a given situation.

-For example, controller focused event have properties like
+For example, our Acme package bar controller focused event (`onBeforeAcmeBarControllerBrowse`) will have properties like

 ```php
     $event->subject;
     $event->action;
     $event->data;
     $event->result;
 ```

-In addition, the variable gives us methods to control the event like, `stopPropagation`,  `canPropogate` , and attribute getters and setters.
+In addition, the variable exposes methods to control the event like, `stopPropagation`,  `canPropogate` , and attribute getters and setters.
 We could assess and alter the `$context->data` property before it makes it to the subject class's execute method or alter the `$context->result` before it returns to the original calling scope.

 It is useful to emphasize that event variables get different properties based on which part of the MVC layer they are focused on.